dineshkummarc/node-replicant/README.markdown

 replicant.join(a, b)
 --------------------

-Pipe two replicant objects to each other.
+Pipe replicant objects or streams to each other.

 var update = replicant(obj)
 ---------------------------